ikmdev/ikm-dev-doc/src/pages/application/index.md

-# The Integrated Knowledge Management Platform
+# The Integrated Knowledge Management Application
 ## A System-Wide Issue

 There is a significant variation in how healthcare systems organize, categorize, and store data, highlighting a need for stronger adaptive standardization.
 This variation in formats, or knowledge standards, can result in patient safety consequences and impedes aggregation of data on a nationwide scale.